mohamedaliznidi/the-book-of-bugs-n-charms/react/component-libraries/shadcn-ecosystem/shadcn-ui.md

 }
 ```

-## Best Practices
+## Wisdom of the shadcn/ui Ancients

-- **Component Ownership**: You own the components, so customize them to fit your needs
+- **Enchantment Ownership**: You own the mystical enchantments, so customize them to fit your mystical needs
-- **Accessibility First**: All components are built with accessibility in mind
+- **Accessibility First Magic**: All enchantments are built with accessibility in mystical mind
-- **TypeScript Integration**: Use TypeScript for better development experience
+- **TypeScript Integration Mastery**: Use TypeScript for superior mystical development experience
-- **Consistent Theming**: Use CSS variables for consistent theming across components
+- **Consistent Theming Alchemy**: Use CSS variables for consistent theming across mystical enchantments
-- **Form Validation**: Combine with react-hook-form and zod for robust form handling
+- **Form Validation Sorcery**: Combine with react-hook-form and zod for robust mystical form handling
-- **Performance**: Components are optimized and tree-shakeable
+- **Performance Magic**: Enchantments are optimized and tree-shakeable through mystical optimization

-## Common Pitfalls
+## Common Curses & Their Remedies

-### Issue 1: Missing Radix UI Dependencies
+### Curse 1: Missing Radix UI Mystical Dependencies
-Some components require specific Radix UI primitives.
+Some enchantments require specific Radix UI mystical primitives.

-**Solution:**
+**Counter-Spell:**
-Install required dependencies when adding components:
+Install required mystical dependencies when adding enchantments:
 ```bash
 pnpm dlx shadcn-ui@latest add dialog
 # This automatically installs @radix-ui/react-dialog